 For one, paint companies like Benjamin Moore, Sherwin-Williams, and Behr are tireless at studying trends and coming up with color reports.
 Every year, their teams scour the globe, attend fashion shows, and search high and low for the next big color trends—which they then report back to press and eventually consumers.
-Curious to know which colors they handpicked for next year?
-We studied the major paint brands' 2017 trend reports to dissect what will be the most popular colors for next year.
+Curious to know which paint color ideas they handpicked for this year?
+We studied the major paint brands' trend reports to dissect what will be the most popular colors for this year.
 Pick up a few tester pots and get painting.

 Retire Lilac, Try Ice Blue

-Lilac might have been a leading trend for many interior designers in 2016, but next year, paint companies are predicting ice-cool tones like Benjamin Moore's Iceberg and Sherwin-Williams's Icelandic colors, both in the companies' top trend reports.
+Lilac might have been a leading trend for many interior designers in past years, but paint companies are predicting upswings for ice-cool tones like Benjamin Moore's Iceberg and Sherwin-Williams's Icelandic colors, both in the companies' top trend reports.
 The fresh colors go hand in hand with the minimal Scandinavian interiors that are growing in popularity.

 Pro tip: Try icy blue tones on your kitchen cabinets.